SerCom-KC/cartoon-network-schedule/next-showings.md

 02:45PM Ben 10 - Battle at Biggie Box
 03:00PM OK K.O.!
 Let's Be Heroes - Rad Likes Robots; You Are Rad
 03:30PM OK K.O.!
 Let's Be Heroes - KO's Video Channel; Just Be a Pebble
-04:00PM Craig of the Creek - Jessica Goes to the Creek; Lost in the Sewer
+04:00PM Craig of the Creek - Lost in the Sewer; Jessica Goes to the Creek
 04:30PM Craig of the Creek - The Future is Cardboard; The Final Book

 ### Wednesday, August 8th